The Tier 2 minimum salary requirement can be one of the more complicated aspects for employers when hiring skilled visa workers.

 What is the Tier 2 minimum salary threshold?

-In general terms, every PBS worker must be paid the relevant minimum salary amount or more, to be eligible under the Tier 2 visa requirements.
+In general terms, every PBS worker must be paid the relevant minimum salary amount or more in order for a certificate of sponsorship (CoS) to be issued and for the individual to be eligible for a Tier 2 visa.

 The salary level is to be the greater of either the level set by the relevant SOC code for their particular role or the overall minimum salary applicable to their circumstances.

 This requires the employer to ensure they have first selected the correct and appropriate SOC code to match the role being recruited for.

 The Standard Occupational Classification (SOC) code is used to assess the correct skill level and appropriate salary level for specific job roles.
 Employers are required to select the SOC code that most closely matches the job description they are looking to sponsor a migrant worker for.